 Ideally, you will sit and appreciate the silence and maybe even try to meditate, but for children maybe just try to help them relax for a few minutes and sit in the silence.

 Consider giving your child a gentle claw back rub for a couple of minutes as they sit still.

-Try not to watch TV or read a book during silent time because this involves other brain activities.
+Try not to watch TV or read a book during the silent time because this involves other brain activities.
 However, your child does not have to be physically still during this time.
 They may want to walk around and that is okay.
-They will still experience the change in the sound environment.
+They will still experience a change in the sound environment.

 Your car can also be a good place to experience silence for a brief time.
 If you can be in the car and park somewhere that is very quiet (no A/C), then your car can be a silent box for a few minutes.